Lucas-loliveira/python_challenge/README.md

 Keep the last terminal open.

-Open a new terminal to execute the script that will perform Geo IP and RDAP lookups:
+### Open a new terminal to execute the script that will perform Geo IP and RDAP lookups:
 ```bash
 $ make script
 ```
 expected result:
 ![image](https://user-images.githubusercontent.com/22778168/189963483-b182b035-c256-473e-94ac-4c1c5deeb835.png)

-If you open the fist terminal, the terminal that is running the celery app you will start do see the logs of GEOIP and RDAP lookups:
+If you open the first terminal, the terminal that is running the celery app, you will start do see the logs of GEOIP and RDAP lookups:

 ![image](https://user-images.githubusercontent.com/22778168/189963519-876478ad-540c-4c08-a03c-96a108f1a34b.png)